 How Heat Pumps Work.
 Heat Pumps can be a very economical way of heating and cooling your dwelling.
 It depends on geographical location and the cost of electricity in your area.
-The volatile costs of natural gas, propane, and oil has enabled these conditions.
+The volatile costs of natural gas, propane, and oil have enabled these conditions.
 Conditions where it can be cheaper with a heat pump than with fossil fuels.
 There is a common conception that a heat pump blows cold air.
 While this can be true in some cases it is not true.
 If a heatpump is blowing cold air when in the heating mode then it has a problem.
 A problem that needs to be corrected.
 Even when the outside unit kicks into the defrost mode the unit should provide adequate heating.
 Heating to heat the zones which it serves.
-Again, if it is not providing adequate heating then it needs to looked at for a technical problem.
+Again, if it is not providing adequate heating then it needs to be looked at for a technical problem.
 A problem that needs correcting.
 A well-designed system, working properly and efficiently, can provide competitive and economical heating.

 How Heat Pumps Work - Comparison to Air Conditioners

 A heat pump works much the same way an air conditioning unit works with a few differences.
-In the cooling mode it transfers heat outside from the inside.
-In the heating mode it transfers heat from the outside to the inside*.
+In the cooling mode, it transfers heat outside from the inside.
+In the heating mode, it transfers heat from the outside to the inside*.
 That is, in the heating mode it transfers heat from the outside to the inside with a minimum outside ambient air temperature affecting its efficiency and the amount of usable heat transferred.

 The heat transfer from the outside to the inside is done using the process of refrigeration.
 This is also the process used by the heat pump when in the cooling mode.
 The classic definition of refrigeration is simply moving heat.
 Even when it is cold outside the air contains heat.
 This heat is usable and mechanically, the heat pump carries this heat indoors to warm the space indoors.